maveryn/sphinx/README.md

 | `tests/` | Registry and generation smoke tests |
 | `docs/` | Generated project page and interactive demo for GitHub Pages |

-This repo is intentionally scoped to the 25 SPHINX benchmark tasks.
-Scratch tasks, unused benchmark scripts, and extra source notes from the original `mmr_gym` workspace are not included.

 ## Installation